 “On,” said Sean.

 After they made love, Mary got up and went into the bathroom.
-The walls there had been decorated with fanciful paintings of elves and fairies and brownies, the paintings were dated in the late 1940s.
+Its walls had been decorated with fanciful paintings of elves and fairies and brownies.
+The paintings were dated in the late 1940s.
 Mary smiled, thinking of the children who had enjoyed this escape from reality.
 All the tedium of daily life—its pains, its joys—all of that would be a distant memory for those children, if any were still alive.
 The art had endured, however, its import remained as vivid as the day it was painted.

 When Mary returned to the bedroom, she noticed that Sean had already fallen asleep, still wearing his ring.
 Mary thought of removing hers but did not.
 “Sweet dreams may we share this night, to rise, refreshed, in the morning’s light.” she mused.
 It was nearing eleven when she turned off the bed lamp.